 Turning plans into reality is an exciting part of any build project.
 But how do you find a builder who can help turn your ideas into your dream home?

 It doesn’t matter what size project you’re taking on – whether it’s a kitchen refurbishment, a large extension and remodelling scheme, or a self-build project – you will be investing a lot of money into it, and will therefore want to find a builder you can trust with your money and your home.

-Finding the right builder is an important choice and can make or break your project.
+Finding the right builder for your project is an important choice to make.
 Here’s how best to start your search (and how to keep a good builder once you’ve found them).

 Recommendations go a long way.
 A lot of trades rely on word of mouth and if you can find a builder through someone you trust and whose work you can go and visit, then you can make a decision about whether they’ll do a good job.